 The Gallery

-These markings are older than written history.
+These petroglyphs are older than written history.

 ANCIENT INDIGENOUS CULTURE OF THE SIERRA NEVADA